HongThaiPham/hongthaipham.github.io/blog/2024/07/25/ink-your-way-to-decentralized-apps-a-polkadot-smart-contract-tutorial.md

 ## Conclusion

 In this tutorial, you learned how to build a simple smart contract using `ink!`, Polkadot's smart contract language.
 You set up your development environment, wrote your first smart contract, compiled and deployed it on the local Substrate node, and interacted with it using the `ink!` UI.

+This is just the beginning of your journey into the world of decentralized applications on Polkadot.
+There's so much more to explore and build.
+I encourage you to dive deeper into the `ink!` documentation and experiment with more complex smart contracts.